diwalkerdev/Aim/README.md

 aim <command> --help
 ```

+The easiest way to get started is to use:

+`aim init --demo-files`

-The easiest way to get started is to use `aim init --demo-files`. `aim init` can be used to generate an empty
+`aim init` can be used to generate an empty
 project structure and the `--demo-files` flags will copy a small test application into the current directory for
 demonstration purposes.